Portlaoise: Retail

-Retail spaces include Laois Shopping Centre which is anchored by Tesco, The Kyle Centre which is anchored by Dunnes Stores, Parkside Shopping Centre which is anchored by Super Valu, the Kylekiproe road retail area which houses Aldi, Lidl and Shaws department stores as well as retail parks in Kea Lew and on the South Circular Road.
+Retail spaces include Laois Shopping Centre which is anchored by Tesco, The Kyle Centre which is anchored by Dunnes Stores, Parkside Shopping Centre which is anchored by Super Valu, the Kylekiproe road retail area which houses Aldi, Lidl and Shaws Department Stores as well as retail parks in Kea Lew and on the South Circular Road.

 Tourism

-Tourist sites near the area include the Rock of Dunamase, a hill-top castle which dates from the 12th Century.
+Tourist sites near the area include the Rock of Dunamase (6 km to the east), a hill-top castle which dates from the 12th century.
 There is also a 12th-century round tower 12 km away in Timahoe.

 Also close by is Fort Protector, a 16th-century fort built to protect British colonists from Irish natives.

 Emo Court is a large Georgian estate designed by James Gandon at nearby Emo.

 Transport

 Portlaoise stands at a major crossroads in the Irish roads network (major roads to Dublin, Limerick, Cork) although construction in the 1990s of the M7 motorway, which bypasses the town, has reduced traffic congestion in the town centre.

 Portlaoise railway station is one of the busiest railway stations outside of Dublin, and is served by intercity trains between Dublin and Cork and by Dublin commuter services.
 Maryborough railway station opened on 26 June 1847.
 It is the terminus of the Portlaoise Commuter Service, which stops at all stations to Heuston and runs hourly off peak and every 20/30 minutes during peak times.
 It is the busiest county town railway station in the Midland Region, with up to 32 trains to Dublin (10 non-stop) and 30 trains from Dublin (9 non-stop) per day.
 Córas Iompair Éireann opened a rail depot south-west of Portlaoise town centre in March 2008, with a maintenance and servicing facility for the 183 new intercity railcars and some facilities for outer suburban railcars serving the Kildare route.

+Bus Éireann previously operated an intercity service between Dublin and Cork/Limerick which called at Portlaoise, though this was suspended indefinitely in 2020.
+The number 8 (Cork) service terminated in 2012 and the number 12 terminated in 2021.
+There is still one Bus Éireann service that stops in Portlaoise, route 73, which operates from Athlone to Waterford.
+Limerick is served by JJ Kavanagh and Sons route 735, with TFI Local Link route 834 serving Roscrea.
+TFI local Link route 828 and 858, operated by JJ Kavanagh and Sons, serves Cashel and Thurles.
+Local Link also has a 823 service to from Portlaoise to Birr.
+Portlaoise also has a town link service operated by Slieve Bloom Coaches that serves Borris in Ossory, Errill, Kilkenny, Tullamore via Portarlington and Tullamore via Mountmellick.